drloring/katacoda-scenarios/ms-security/sec-2/step3.md

 Apply this file to your cluster `kubectl apply -f template.yml`{{execute}}

-Let's get the yaml file that will actually enforce this template `wget https://raw.githubusercontent.com/drloring/katacoda-resources/main/constraint.yml`{{execute}}.
 If we open `constraint.yml`{{open}} we'll see that the CRD that we previously created will be applied to Pods and Deployments.
 The parameters at the bottom of the file declare that the owner label must exist.
 <pre>
   parameters:
     labels: